rackerlabs/rackspace-how-to/content/cloud-servers/restart-apache.md

 You might need to restart Apache&reg; when you want changes that you make take effect, or when you need to bring Apache's resource use back to a normal range.
 However, sometimes Apache fails to restart.
-This article shows you how to check your configuration settings and restart Apache when it fails to restart.
+This article shows you how to check your configuration settings and restart Apache when it fails.

-**Note**: Before you follow the steps in the instructions and make any changes to your configuration files, we recommend that you back up the existing files.
+**Note**: Before you use the following instructions and make any changes to your configuration files, we recommend that you back up the existing files.

 ### Check the syntax